Carlos Lemus gets his American hoop dream

 For Lemus and Fundacion Greivis Vasquez, basketball is a significant piece of the equation.
 Vasquez received a free college education through basketball.
 Lemus hopes to do the same.

 Vasquez said he thinks Lemus has the tools to play at the Division I level.
-The explosive 6-2 guard with a high motor has excelled, helping Upper Room to a 7-1 start with averages of 11.1 points, 7.2 assists, 4.5 rebounds and 2.2 steals.
+The explosive 6-2 guard with a high motor has excelled, helping Upper Room to a 10-2 record with averages of 11.9 points, 7.1 assists and 4.8 rebounds.

 A handful of mid-major college coaches already have expressed interest, and Femminella said he thinks Lemus will garner significant attention this summer on the AAU circuit.